tc39/proposal-temporal/docs/zoneddatetime.md

 **Parameters:**

 - `plainTime` (optional `Temporal.PlainTime` or plain object or string): The clock time that should replace the current clock time of `zonedDateTime`.
-  If omitted, the clock time of the result will be `00:00:00`.

 **Returns:** a new `Temporal.ZonedDateTime` object which replaces the clock time of `zonedDateTime` with the clock time represented by `plainTime`.

+The default `plainTime`, if it's not provided, is the first valid local time in `zonedDateTime`'s time zone on its calendar date.
+Usually this is midnight (`00:00`), but may be a different time in rare circumstances like DST skipping midnight.

-Valid input to `withPlainTime` is the same as valid input to `Temporal.PlainTime.from`, including strings like `12:15:36`, plain object property bags like `{ hour: 20, minute: 30 }`, or `Temporal` objects that contain time fields: `Temporal.PlainTime`, `Temporal.ZonedDateTime`, or `Temporal.PlainDateTime`.
+If provided, valid input to `withPlainTime` is the same as valid input to `Temporal.PlainTime.from`, including strings like `12:15:36`, plain object property bags like `{ hour: 20, minute: 30 }`, or `Temporal` objects that contain time fields: `Temporal.PlainTime`, `Temporal.ZonedDateTime`, or `Temporal.PlainDateTime`.

 This method is similar to `with`, but with a few important differences: